MPGarg/common_repo/README.md

 # Common Repository

-This repository contains classes and functions that are called in mmultiple notebook files.
+This repository contains classes and functions that are called in multiple notebook files.

 Important Files/Folder in this repo:
   * main.py